 - 1. You should stand up unless your provider instructs you to sit. - 2.
-Slide the meter indicator to the bottom - 3.
+Slide the meter indicator to the - 3.
 Take a deep breath - 4.
-Close your lips tightly around the peak flow mouthpiece - 5.
-Blow out as hard and fast as you can - 6.
-Check the number and write it down - Slide the meter marker back to the bottom and repeat the test 2 more times - Record the best of the three numbers in your peak flow chart/ diary - 9.
+Close your lips tightly around th flow mouthpiece - 5.
+Blow out as hard and fast as you - Check the number and write it d - 7.
+Slide the meter marker back to t bottom and repeat the test 2 mc. times - Record the best of the three numbers in your peak flow chart/diary - 9.
 Always use the same peak flow meter each time you do the test